25 Creepy Photos That Will Give You the Chills

 Between 1972 and 1978, John Wayne Gacy, Jr. murdered at least 33 men in Cook County, Illinois.
 In 1980, forensic artists were recruited to reconstruct the facial features of nine unidentified victims so that photos could be released by the media in an attempt to identify them.
 Gacy was known as the "Killer Clown."

 This 1928 image of Lon Chaney as a super-creepy clown (a still from the silent film, Laugh, Clown, Laugh), may be another reason people are afraid of clowns.
+If you find these photos creepy, you'll be super creeped out by these chilling stories that'll make you believe in ghosts.

 The ghostly figures shown in this mural in the Karl-Lehr-Strasse tunnel in North Rhine-Westphalia, Germany, depict the 21 young people who died in a stampeded in 2010 at Loveparade, a German dance music festival.
 Five hundred others were injured in the devastating tragedy.
 If these creepy photos aren't creepy enough for you, don't miss these 10 true ghost stories that haunt people all over the world.